qupath/qupath-extension-tensorflow/README.md

 It is intended for the (at the time of writing) not-yet-released QuPath v0.3, and remains in a not-quite-complete state.

-Its main use is in running [StarDist](https://qupath.readthedocs.io/en/0.2/docs/advanced/stardist.html) nucleus identification.
+Its previous main use was to run [StarDist](https://qupath.readthedocs.io/en/0.2/docs/advanced/stardist.html) nucleus identification, although the new [QuPath StarDist extension](https://github.com/qupath/qupath-extension-stardist) does not require that TensorFlow is available.

 ## Building